Same-sex marriage and the family

 Concerns regarding same-sex marriage and the family are at the forefront of the controversies over legalization of same-sex marriage.
-In the United States, an estimated 1 million to 9 million children have at least one lesbian, gay, bi, trans, intersex, or queer parent.
-Concern for these children and others to come are the basis for both opposition to and support for marriage for LGBT couples.
+In the United States, about 292,000 children are being raised in the households of same-sex couples.
+Concern for these children and others to come are the basis for both opposition to and support for marriage for LGBTQ couples.

 Research and positions of professional scientific organizations

 Scientific research has been consistent in showing that lesbian and gay parents are as fit and capable as heterosexual parents, and their children are as psychologically healthy and well-adjusted as children reared by heterosexual parents.
 According to scientific literature reviews published in prestigious peer-reviewed journals and statements of mainstream professional associations, there is no evidence to the contrary.
 The American Psychological Association reports that some studies suggest parenting skills of gays and lesbians might be "superior."
 Biblarz and Stacey state that while research has found that families headed by (at least) two parents are generally best for children, outcomes of more than two parents (as in some cooperative stepfamilies, intergenerational families, and coparenting alliances among lesbians and gay men) have not yet been studied.